 As we discussed a lot of negative sides of using surround sound speakers with a soundbar, you may think it will be a terrible idea to use it.
 But, if you don’t agree with us, there are some solutions to use external speakers with any type of Soundbar.

-How to Add Surround Sound Speakers to Almost Any Soundbar
+How to Add Surround Sound Speakers to Almost Any Soundbar?

 Now, we are going to discuss the processes of hooking up surround sound speakers to a soundbar.
 You need to abide by these steps very carefully.
 Otherwise, you may fall into trouble.
 Here is the step by step guide to connecting external speakers to any soundbar: